4GeeksAcademy/react-tutorial-exercises/exercises/03.5-alert-component/README.md

 ## 📝 Instructions:

-1. Please create an `<Alert />` component that receives 1 prop `text: Proptype.string` and renders a [bootstrap alert](https://getbootstrap.com/docs/5.0/components/alerts/#examples) like the following:
+1. Please create an `<Alert />` component that receives 1 prop `text: PropTypes.string` and renders a [bootstrap alert](https://getbootstrap.com/docs/5.0/components/alerts/#examples) like the following:

 ## 💻 Expected Result: